divyanshch/ucr-cs100/textbook/assignment-help/syscalls/chown.md

 ##Description

 `chown()` is used to change the user and group ownership of a file.
-In the function declaration, the `path` argument specifies the file, and the `owner` and `group` parameters contain numerical values that will symbolize the IDs of the two.
+In the function declaration, the `path` argument specifies the file, and the owner and group parameters contain numerical values that will symbolize the IDs of the two.
 The path will be changed to owner and group respectively.

 ##Example

-So if you would like to change the owner of a file, know a few things.
 When `ls -l` runs the first name that comes up after  `-rw-r--r-- _` is the owner and the second is the group.
 The information after just relates to time and filename.
-So say I would like to change the owner of the file from root to siddu.
-How would I go about that?
+So say we would like to change the owner of the file from root to siddu.
+How would we go about that?
 Observe the code below.

 ```
 $ ls -l tmpfile
 -rw-r--r-- 1 root family 0 2015-06-04 22:20 tmpfile